Agano-class cruiser: Armament and protection

 The main armament of the Agano class consisted of six 15 cm 41st Year Type guns in three twin-gun turrets, two in front of the superstructure and one aft.
 The secondary armament included four 8 cm 98th Year Type anti-aircraft (AA) guns in two twin turrets amidships.
 The suite of light anti-aircraft weapons included a pair of triple mounts for 2.5 cm Type 96 AA guns and two twin-gun mounts for 13.2 mm Type 93 anti-aircraft machineguns.
 The ships also had two quadruple torpedo launchers for 61 cm Type 93 (Long Lance) torpedoes on the centerline and had a reload system with eight spare torpedoes.
 The Agano-class ships were also fitted with a pair of Aichi E13A floatplanes and a catapult.
 The first two vessels in the class (Agano and Noshiro) had a larger 26 m catapult, while the later Yahagi and Sakawa had a shorter 19-meter catapult.
 To detect submarines, the Aganos were equipped with a Type 93 Model 2 hydrophone installation and a Type 93 Model 3 sonar.
 They were equipped with two depth charge chutes for 18 depth charges.

-It was originally supposed to equip them with nine 155mm guns in three triple turrets like those used in their successor, triple torpedo tubes and no 8cm guns, but the triple 155mm turrets were too large for the ships.
+It was originally supposed to equip them with nine 155mm guns in three triple turrets like those used in their successor, triple torpedo tubes and no 8 cm guns, but the triple 155mm turrets were too large for the ships.
 Therefore the main battery was changed to four twin 152mm turrets.
-Then it was decided to strengthen the torpedo armament, so number three turret was removed, and the weight saved went into quad torpedo tubes, the 8cm guns and extra light antiaircraft guns.
+Then it was decided to strengthen the torpedo armament, so number three turret was removed, and the weight saved went into quad torpedo tubes, the 8 cm guns and extra light antiaircraft guns.

 The propulsion machinery was protected by a waterline armor belt 60 mm thick with 20 mm transverse bulkheads at fore and aft of the machinery and a middle deck of the same thickness.
 The ships' magazines were enclosed in armored boxes with 55 mm sides, 20-millimeter tops and 20- or 25-millimeter ends.
 The armor protecting the steering gear ranged from 16–30 mm in thickness and the armor plates on the gun turrets were 19 mm thick.

 All of the vessels in the class were updated with additional anti-aircraft weaponry and radar at various points in their service lives.